CybercentreCanada/assemblyline4_docs/docs/installation/appliance/docker.md

 ### Setup your appliance

-The ```config/config.yml``` file in your deployment directory is already pre-configured for use with `docker-compose` as a single node appliance.
+The ```config/config.yml``` file in your deployment directory is already pre-configured for use with `docker compose` as a single node appliance.
 You can review the settings already configured but you should not have anything to change there.

 The ```.env``` file in your deployment directory is preconfigured with default passwords, you should definitely change them.